AjoyNambiar/AjoyNambiar.github.io/_posts/2022-01-09-Record Linkage Strategy.md

 **2 Probablistic Match**

-In probabilistic match or fuzzy matching is based on the fact that each record has multiple attributes.
-In Ideal world all attributes match for same record in two databases.
-But in real world matching records will have some attributes different.
+Probabilistic Match approach came about in 1960s to match census data.
+This matching is based on the fact that each record has multiple attributes and in ideal world all attributes match for same record in two databases.
+But as we know in real world matching records will have some attributes different.

+This method uses the fact some fields will match purely by chance for non-matching records like Date of Birth and while there is a chance that some fields can mismatch for same entity, for example my name is often misspelled as Ajay.

 Weights are assigned to each attributes to correctly estimate match and non-match, these weights then used to calculate probability that the records from different dataset are same or not.

-Here is an approach which came about in 1960s to match census data:
+Below are steps to gets probabilistic match

 1. Assign match and non match probabilities: Lets say one of the attributes for a match is Date of Birth (DOB) of a person exisiting in two different datasets.
 Then DOB of matching purely by chance for different people (non-matches) is 1/365 or 0.27% called µ and it can be estimated that for same person (matching record) the probability of DOB matching is 95% (DOBs can be blank or have errors in datasets hence not 100%) called m
 2. Run comparison of the attribute DOB in this case for each record from dataset1 and dataset2.
 If attributes match then a Match weight is assigned which is m/u and if attributes don’t match then it is (1-m)/(1-u).
 In short if there is match the weigt will be high and if attributes don’t match then weight is low.